jacklynch00/chat-with-me/README.md

     then
     ```yarn start``` or ```npm start```

-3. Install client dependencies and start the frontend
+3. Install frontend dependencies and start the frontend
-  - Enter the client directory: ```cd chat-with-me/client```
+  - Enter the frontend directory: ```cd chat-with-me/frontend```

     ```yarn install``` or ```npm install```
     then